hippalus/rss-stream/README.md

   The Parser module also includes additional sub-topologies for global stores, as mentioned in the graph below.
-These sub-topologies are responsible for collecting outages data and storing it in GlobalPersistentKeyValue stores based on RockDB.
+These sub-topologies are responsible for collecting outages data and storing it in GlobalPersistentKeyValue stores based on RocksDB.
 The data is stored in two key-value stores, one for business outages and the other for customer outages.
 These stores can be used for further analysis or querying.